aot29/tsa-gbif-tool/README.md

 ## Production
 * Make sure the relevant environment variables are set in .env and passed in docker-compose.yml
-* Call `bash runAll.sh`on the host, probably from a cron job.
-The service will exit when the database update is done.
+* Call `docker exec -ti tsa-gbif-tool bash /tsa-gbif-tool/runAll.sh`, probably from a cron job.

 ## Development
 Do development on the host.